 Pitting out: adjective. with sweaty underarms which have soaked through one's shirt(s) such that it is visible to others. (source)

-However, there is another way.
-Whether you suffer from axillary hyperhidrosis or just sweat heavily from time to time, you don't have to let yellow stains ruin your clothes and dictate your style choices.
-Instead, follow these 6 tips to stop pitting out & sweat stains:
+Whether you suffer from axillary hyperhidrosis or just sweat heavily from time to time, you don't have to let wet marks and yellow stains ruin your clothes and dictate your style choices.
+Instead, follow these 6 tips to stop pitting out and prevent sweat stains.

 1. Stop Using Antiperspirant

-Sweat isn’t the only one to blame for your yellow stains.
+Sweat isn’t the only one to blame for pitting out.
 When the aluminum from your antiperspirant mixes with the proteins in your sweat, they create the yellow tint often associated with sweat.

 To get rid of yellow stains, you could nix the antiperspirant, and switch to an all-natural deodorant instead.
 But if you sweat excessively, deodorant may not be effective.
 In this situation, use antiperspirant judiciously to limit the potential for yellow marks.

 2. Up Your Pretreating Game